Edited by Anna Popper

 The motto of the Olympic and Paralympic Phryge: “Alone we go faster, but together we go further” emphasizes the importance of unity, illustrating how collaboration can help people achieve greater things together.

-The Phrygian cap is common reference for French people, including in the world of art, as a metaphor for freedom and as a symbol of the Republic in French institutions.
+The Phrygian cap is a common reference for French people, including in the world of art, as a metaphor for freedom and as a symbol of the Republic in French institutions.

 It is famously worn by Marianne, an allegorical figure, the French national icon depicted on statues, which can be found in every city hall across France and even on the country’s coins and stamps.
 In modern times, some famous French women have served as models for Marianne.